 When a decision impacts you, you like to be consulted, right?
 Your team is no different.

-For example, a team member can not agree with a decision at the onset of discussion and give it a 7.
-By being able to express their opinions and ask questions safely throughout the conversation which increased their understanding of teammates’ decisions.
+For example, a team member can not agree with a decision at the onset of the discussion and give it a 7.
+They increased their understanding of their teammates' decisions by expressing their opinions and asking questions safely throughout the conversation.

-In a psychologically safe team, these conversations often lead to unanimous decisions where the spread of the team across the scale shifts to the left.
-It is not necessary to continue discussion until everyone enthusiastically agrees with the decision.
-Instead, the key is to reach a point where each team member says they buy-in to the decision and actively support its implementation, even if they did not think it was the very best decision (6 or less on our scale above).
+In a psychologically safe team, these conversations often lead to unanimous decisions where the team's spread across the scale shifts to the left.
+It is unnecessary to continue the discussion until everyone enthusiastically agrees with the decision.
+Instead, the key is to reach a point where each team member says they understand the conclusion and actively support its implementation, even if they did not think it was the best decision (6 or less on our scale above).

-This type of inclusive decision making is very similar to consent-based decision making.
-You might believe there is a better option available, but you agree enough to move forward.
+This type of inclusive decision-making is very similar to consent-based decision-making.
+You might believe a better option is available, but you agree enough to move forward.

 Let’s get this out of the way: you don’t need to wait for a quarterly check-in, a one-on-one, or an annual performance review to ask for feedback.
 In fact, if you’re waiting for some previously scheduled event to request feedback from your team, you’ve waited too long.
 Instead, think of every conversation you have as a chance to keep an open dialogue about how you communicate and can improve.

 Laura Delizona of the Harvard Business Review explains, “Asking for feedback on how you delivered your message disarms your opponent, illuminates blind spots in communication skills, and models fallibility, which increases trust in leaders.”

 If you’re wondering how to start these conversations, you can ask questions like:

 Asking questions following conversations makes space for the open and honest dialogue required to create a psychologically safe environment.